-Therefore, this master's degree is aimed at students with a background in social sciences or humanities, and to graduates in any discipline with an interest in culture, transcultural comparison, social intervention and intercultural relations.
+The programme is addressed to students with a degree in social sciences or the humanities, and graduates from other degrees with an interest in cultural diversity, transcultural comparison, social intervention and intercultural relations.

 - Technical consultancy, design, evaluation, implementation and intervention in social and cultural public administration policies in several areas: health, immigration, education, urban space, minorities, social groups, among others.